 The parameter otherdir is the name of the directory from which entries are to be merged into the opened directory.
-The option nodename is the name of a single node entry to be merged; if omitted, all entries in otherdir are merged.
+The option nodename is the name of a single node entry to be merged.
+If a nodename is not specified, a class of entries in otherdir is merged.